klyvedev/klyve/faq.md

 ---

-## 4. Regulatory Alignment
+## 4. Regulatory Alignment & Compliance

-**Q: Is Klyve a "High-Risk" AI System under the EU AI Act?**
+### Is Klyve compliant with the EU AI Act?
-**A:** Legally, Klyve is a development tool, not a High-Risk system (like a biometric scanner) listed in Annex III of the Act.
+**Klyve is designed for Compliance.** While it is a development tool, it voluntarily adopts **Article 14 (Human Oversight)** standards to ensure you remain the Data Controller.

-**However**, Klyve is designed to **enable** the development of compliant software by voluntarily adopting **Human Oversight (Article 14)** standards:
+It is not a "High-Risk" autonomous system because *you* retain the final decision rights on all outputs:
-* **No Autonomous Drift:** The system is not a "runaway" agent.
-It functions as a finite-state machine where the human architect must authorize the start of every new main task.
+* **Human-in-the-Loop:** The orchestrator halts for approval before every critical action (Planning, Coding, Committing).
-* **Task Authorization Gates:** Klyve presents a plan for the upcoming development tasks.
-It does not proceed until you review and authorize that plan.
+* **Data Sovereignty:** Your data stays on your local machine.
+It is never stored on Klyve servers.
-* **Transparency:** You are never locked out.
-Klyve provides you with standard file formats (`.docx`, `.xlsx`, code) so you can audit the deliverables at any time.
+* **Transparency:** Every specification and code change is saved to your disk in readable formats (`.docx`, `.md`), creating an automatic audit trail.

 ## 5. Factory Logic